Preparing For Installation

 - Have all appliances on site that need to be installed.
 Including but not limited to: dishwasher, range or cooktop, refrigerator, oven, microwave, hardware, etc.

 - Clean out the kitchen.
-Empty your existing cabinets, and clear your countertops.
+Empty your existing cabinets.

 - Remove any decor where the installers will be working to avoid personal items being damaged.